 The risk of an unauthorized disclosure of ePHI from a personal mobile device is significant; yet many healthcare organizations have actively pursued “Bring Your Own Device” (BYOD) policies because of the convenience of personal devices, the ease of use, and the considerable cost savings in comparison to company-purchased devices.
 This can all too easily lead to unauthorized disclosures of ePHI, in particular in the following scenarios:

 You may ask yourself “Why would anybody want to access patient healthcare information?”
 There are in fact many reasons.

-Furthermore, medical identity theft is often not immediately identified by a patient or their provider – giving criminals years to milk stolen medical records.
+Furthermore, medical identity theft is often not immediately identified by a patient or their provider – giving criminals years to milk stolen data.
 That makes medical data considerably more valuable than credit cards, which tend to be quickly canceled by banks once fraud is detected.

 So, whereas the original 1996 Healthcare Insurance Portability and Accountability Act was intended to “combat waste, fraud and abuse in health insurance and healthcare delivery”, one of the main objectives of the HIPAA Security Rule is to protect individuals from becoming victims of fraud and abuse.

 PHI relates to all protected health information irrespective of its format.
 Electronic “PHI” (ePHI) is classified as all protected health information that is stored, transmitted, or used electronically.